 His King Flashypants children’s books are aimed at 5-8 year-olds.
-The first three books in the series are King Flashypants and the Evil Emperor, King Flashypants and the Creature from Crong, and King Flashypants and the Toys of Terror, King Flashypants and the Boo-Hoo Witches and King Flashypants and the Snowball of Doom.
+The five books in the series are King Flashypants and the Evil Emperor, King Flashypants and the Creature from Crong, King Flashypants and the Toys of Terror, King Flashypants and the Boo-Hoo Witches and King Flashypants and the Snowball of Doom.

 He drew a weekly strip cartoon for The Observer Magazine called Roasted, which is also collected in hardback edition.
-So far his books have sold around one and a half million copies and have been published in eighteen countries, producing calendar, greetings card and poster spin-offs.
+So far his books have sold around one and a half million copies and have been published in twenty languages, producing calendar, greetings card and poster spin-offs.

 His comedy scriptwriting is done in partnership with Kevin Cecil.
 They won Emmys in 2015 for their work on the acclaimed HBO series Veep.
-They have won two BAFTAS, for the sitcom Black Books in 2005 and the animated special Robbie The Reindeer in 2000.
+They’ve won two BAFTAS, for the sitcom Black Books in 2005 and the animated special Robbie The Reindeer in 2000.
 They created and wrote the sitcoms Year of The Rabbit for Channel 4/IFC, The Great Outdoors and Hyperdrive for the BBC, and Slacker Cats for the ABC Family Channel.
 Other television writing credits include Gangsta Granny, The Boy In The Dress, Tracey Ullman’s Show, Little Britain, The Armando Iannucci Shows, Tracey Breaks The News, The Friday Night Armistice, Come Fly With Me, Trigger Happy TV, So Graham Norton, Smack The Pony, The Armstrong and Miller Show, Bob and Margaret, Spitting Image, Harry and Paul, Alexei Sayle’s Merry Go Round, Big Bad World, Man Stroke Woman, Walliams and Friend and Big Train.
 Their Radio 4 panel game, The 99p Challenge, won a Sony silver award.